forestgrape/coronavirus/index.md

 ---
-title: Start of Betacoronavirus
+title: Home of Betacoronavirus
 ---

-# Thoughts and Ideas about Betacoronaviruses and Covid-19
+# Home of Thoughts and Ideas about Betacoronaviruses and Covid-19

 ## Notes
 * Many parts are __hypothesis__ and __ideas__ but __not__ [double] checked facts.
 They are put here as ideas to be checked and evaluated.